WHY HE IS ACTUALLY INNOCENT

 “My FBI career involved placing men in jail, not getting them released.
 Mr. Freeman is the first for whom I have actively supported the release of.
 If the investigation and evaluation of the evidence in this case had occurred properly in 1986, no law enforcement agency should have identified Mr. Freeman as a suspect.
 Mr. Freeman deserves his freedom after having lost a good portion of his adulthood in prison for a crime he did not commit.” – Harold C. Copus, private investigator and retired Special Agent of the FBI.

 “I have personally reviewed the documents from the various court cases.
-As a lawyer, I believe the evidence of innocence is compelling.” – U.S. Senator Carl Levin (retired) commenting on Freeman’s case.
+As a lawyer, I believe the evidence of innocence is compelling.” – the late U.S. Senator Carl Levin commenting on Freeman’s case.

 “I've written about this case before, and it's among the most egregious miscarriages of justice I've seen.” – Nolan Finley, Editor, The Detroit News

 “Over my 30-year career, I have advocated for hundreds of prisoners and ex-prisoners.
 Many had received unjust sentences.
 Among those hundreds, however, Mr. Freeman was the only inmate I was absolutely certain was innocent.” — Jeff Gerritt, editorial Page Editor of the Pittsburgh Post-Gazette and former Editorial Board member for the Detroit Free Press.

 “I won’t list all of the wrongful acts that convicted innocent Fred Freeman, and has caused him to spend almost his entire adult life in prison.
 I will just reiterate this is THE worst case of wrongful imprisonment I have been witness to.” – Jerry Hardesty, owner of Hardesty Investigations and President of the Michigan Council of Professional Investigators.